Arduino Mega 2560 Integration

 If the tag returns system information after sending the

-command, the communication is working.
+sicommand, the communication is working.

-in the Serial Monitor and receive a valid response, the connection is successful.
+If you type si in the Serial Monitor and receive a valid response, the connection is successful.

 Location Parsing Example Using Commands